Content Map Terms

 Lumbar spinal stenosis usually gets worse gradually over months to years.
 If you have symptoms that come on suddenly, you may have another serious condition and should call your doctor.

-If you begin to regularly have leg pain when walking and standing, call your doctor.
+If you start to regularly have leg pain when walking and standing, call your doctor.

 Examinations and Tests